cacmartinez/CCMPopup/README.md

 * *dismissableByTouchingBackground:* If set to YES, lets the presented view controller get dismissed if background is touched.
 Default is NO.

+* *dynamic:* If set to YES, the blur live renders the background.
+Default is NO.

 All of these properties are to be assigned to the segue, or the popupTransitioning depending of the implementation method

 # Requirements